Eating disorder and body image therapy with Sonya Sanmateu in PA & NJ

 Eating Disorder & Body Image Therapy

 I’m Sonya Sanmateu, LCSW, CEDS with specialized experience treating eating disorders across residential, PHP/IOP, and outpatient levels of care.
-My work is grounded in evidence-based treatment and adapted to meet you where you are.
+My work is grounded in evidence-based treatment and tailored to meet you where you are in your relationship with food, your body, and yourself.

 Eating disorders are not just about food

 They’re about how you relate to your body, your emotions, and your internal experience.
-Together, we’ll work to understand the patterns underneath these struggles, reconnect with your body, and begin responding in new, more supportive ways.
+Together, we’ll work to better understand the patterns underneath these struggles, reconnect with your body, and begin relating to yourself in new, more supportive ways.

 You feel trapped in cycles you can’t seem to break

 If thoughts about food, weight, or your body occupy more space than you’d like, you’re not alone.
-You might find yourself stuck in patterns of restriction, bingeing, purging, or over-exercising—or exhausted by the pressure to “get it right” around meals and appearance, yet never feeling like it’s enough.
+You might find yourself stuck in patterns of restriction, bingeing, purging, or over-exercising—or exhausted by the pressure to constantly “get it right” around food, movement, or appearance.

 Even everyday moments—like eating with others, looking in the mirror, or choosing what to wear—can feel charged with anxiety, guilt, or self-criticism.
-You’ve probably tried to eat “normally” or to simply accept your body, but it hasn’t felt that simple.
+You’ve probably tried to eat “normally” or to simply accept your body, but it rarely feels that simple.

 How this might be showing up for you.